 Following “Connie and Carla” as this year’s second brazen “Some Like It Hot” rip-off, “White Chicks” poses zero threat to Billy Wilder’s supremacy.
 But as lowbrow comedies go, it pretty much delivers.
-The Wayans brothers vehicle should post fierce early summer numbers, with more booty down the road on DVD.
+While the same concept in blackface would have the PC police reaching for their weapons, this caper about two black Feds going undercover as skanky white heiresses scores more hits than misses before stumbling in the final act.
+More likely to pull urban audiences and women than gagfest rival “DodgeBall,” the Wayans brothers vehicle should post fierce early summer numbers, with more booty down the road on DVD.

 Scripted by a team that includes director Keenen Ivory Wayans, brothers Shawn and Marlon, and writing alumni from their various television outings including “In Living Color,” the comedy skewers easy but irresistible targets in two sets of spotlight-seeking Hilton sister clones and their Hamptons debutante sorority.
 Most of the best jokes are at the expense of unhip white folks or vacuous, rich ho-bags, driven by reverse racial stereotyping, but the comedy saves a few digs for black dudes and their treatment of pale-skinned trophies.

 Brothers Kevin and Marcus Copeland (Shawn and Marlon, respectively) are low-level FBI agents with a dismal arrest record.
 Amusing opening has them posing as Latino clerks at a convenience store to make a drug bust.
 After they arrest the wrong guys and losethe real culprits, the brothers are warned by section chief Gordon (Frankie Faison) that one more screw-up will cost them their jobs.